xavierholt/recipes/Salmon Steaks with Herbs.md

 - dash nutmeg
 - dash mace

+Add all the seasonings.

+- 2 lbs salmon steaks
 - 3/4 C bread crumbs

-## Instructions

-Preheat oven to 400 F.

-Melt butter  in a saucepan.
-Add minced garlic and chopped onions;  simmer until tender.
-Add the salt, lemon juice, and seasonings.

 Lay the fish steaks in a baking dish  and top with half the onion mixture.
 Stir the breadcrumbs into the remaining mixture, and then spoon this over the fish as